BizzAppDev-Systems/connector-woocommerce/bad_connector_woocommerce/README.rst

     - At the WooCommerce backend level, in 'Advanced Configuration' tab there is 'Product Category' from that select any category in which you have to keep your Product.
     - Added a Price,Regular Price,Stock Status,Tax Status,WooCommerce Product Attribute Values, and Status at the binding level.
     - Added 'Product Category' field which is located at Connectors> WooCommerce > Advanced Configuration which is use to Set Odoo Product Category for imported WooCommerce Product.
+    - Added 'Default Product Type' field which is located at Connectors> WooCommerce > Advanced Configuration which is use to Set Odoo Product Type for imported WooCommerce Product.

 * Product Attributes Import:
     - Navigate to Woocommerce Backends by going to Connectors > WooCommerce > WooCommerce Backends.